rackspace/runway/docs/source/runway_config.rst

     Whether the test must pass for subsequent tests to be run.
     If ``false``, testing will continue if the test fails.

-    If the test fails, the :ref:`test command <command-test>` will always return a non-zero exit code regardless of this value.
+    If the test fails, the :ref:`test command <commands:test>` will always return a non-zero exit code regardless of this value.

     .. rubric:: Example
     .. code-block:: yaml